OsiriX-Foundation/KheopsDocumentation/docs/tokens/curl.md

 ## Using tokens with cURL
 Tokens are OAuth 2.0 Access Tokens that allow a user to access the Kheops API server without authenticating through the Keycloak Authorization Server.

-Tokens can be used to access the Kheops DICOMweb restfull endpoint at `/api` and the wado-uri endpoint at `/api/wado`.
+Tokens can be used to access the Kheops DICOMweb restful endpoint at `/api` and the wado-uri endpoint at `/api/wado`.

 There are three ways to use tokens.

 ### OAuth2.0 Access Token

-The prefered method is through OAuth 2.0 Bearer Authorization.
+The preferred method is through OAuth 2.0 Bearer Authorization.

 ```console
 prompt:~ user$ curl https://demo.kheops.online/api/studies -H "Authorization: Bearer B18jTXCzTrQzj1ZednqHUY"